oracle/weblogic-monitoring-exporter/README.md

 [![Build Status](https://travis-ci.org/oracle/weblogic-monitoring-exporter.svg?branch=master)](https://travis-ci.org/oracle/weblogic-monitoring-exporter)

-The WebLogic Monitoring Exporter uses the [WLS RESTful Management API](https://docs.oracle.com/middleware/1221/wls/WLRUR/overview.htm#WLRUR111) to scrape runtime information, and then exports [Prometheus](http://prometheus.io)-compatible metrics.
+The WebLogic Monitoring Exporter uses the [WLS RESTful Management API](https://docs.oracle.com/middleware/1221/wls/WLRUR/overview.htm#WLRUR111) to scrape runtime information and then exports [Prometheus](http://prometheus.io)-compatible metrics.
-It is deployed as a web application in a WebLogic Server (WLS) instance, version 12.2.1 or higher, typically, in the instance from which you want to get metrics.
+It is deployed as a web application in a WebLogic Server (WLS) instance, version 12.2.1 or later, typically, in the instance from which you want to get metrics.

 ## Building